ABS / BV / NK / DNV / CCS / LR / KR / IRS / RINA

 This compliance with regulations is crucial for both safety and legal reasons.
 Ship owners today have no other choice but to proactively address IHM implementation and maintenance to ensure they meet international regulations in a globalized world.

 IHM was originally introduced to improve the handling and disposal of hazardous substances during ethical recycling of ships.
-However, since the presence of these hazardous and potentially life threatening materials poses a threat to the crew and marine life during the ship’s operation, nowadays the IHM is a crucial and mandated step.
+However, since the presence of these hazardous and potentially life-threatening materials poses a threat to the crew and marine life during the ship’s operation, nowadays, the IHM is a crucial and mandated step.

 Ship owners risk facing significant liabilities if information of the inventory of these hazardous materials, including the types, quantities, and locations are not always up to date.